-(Rs.
-Crore)

-Particulars FY 2010-11 (Approved in Tariff Order) FY 2010-11 (Submitted in Truing up)

-Repair and Maintenance expenses 32.48 20.00
+Particulars FY 2010-11 (Approved in Tariff Order) FY 2010-11 (submitted in Truing up) Repair and Maintenance expenses 44.52 32.00 has been trying its best to ensure uninterrupted operations of the system by undertaking R&M activities which are uncontrollable in nature.

-The DGVCL has submitted that the assets of DGVCL are old and require regular maintenance to ensure uninterrupted operations.
-It has been further submitted that DGVCL has been trying its best to ensure uninterrupted operations of the system by undertaking R&M activities and the same is uncontrollable in nature.
+The MGVCL has submitted that the assets of MGVCL are old and require regular maintenance to ensure uninterrupted operations.
+It is further submitted that MGVCL

-The DGVCL has estimated a gain of Rs.
-12 Crore due to controllable factors.
+The MGVCL has estimated a gain of Rs.
+12.00 Crore due to controllable factor.

 The actual R&M expenses incurred during FY 2010-11 are Rs.
-20.30 Crore, as per the audited annual accounts.
+32.23 Crore as per the audited annual accounts.
 The Commission has observed that though the DISCOM has stated that the assets are old and require regular maintenance, it could not utilize the amount approved by the Commission under the head.
-The R&M expense is a controllable item of expenditure under the MYT Regulations, 2007.
+The R&M expense is controllable item of expenditure under the MYT Regulations, 2007.

-The Commission, accordingly approves the R&M expenses at Rs.
-20.30 Crore in the truing up for FY 2010-11.
+The Commission, accordingly, approves the R&M expenses at Rs.
+32.23 Crore in the truing up for FY 2010-11.

-4.5.4 Administration & General (A&G) expenses
+4.5.4 Administration and General (A&G) expenses

-The DGVCL has submitted Rs.
-31.00 Crore towards A&G expenses in the truing up for FY 2010-11.
-The A&G expenses approved for FY 2010-11 in the Tariff order of 31stMarch, 2010 and submitted by DGVCL in the truing up are as given in the Table below:
+The MGVCL has submitted Rs.
+39.00 Crore towards A&G expenses in the truing up for FY 2010-11.
+The A&G expenses approved in Tariff order of 31st March, 2010, and submitted by MGVCL in the truing up are as given in the Table below: